amcleani/amcleani.github.io/content/Research.md

 Here is a list of papers I've published or that I'm working on.

-If you want to know more about a paper but don't feel like reading it, click on the highlighted keywords!
-(This functionality is a work in progress, so not all of the links work yet.)

 # Publications

 >[!published] Blok-Esakia Theorems via Stable Canonical Rules (with Nick Bezhanishvili)